How to Become a Victoria's Secret Model

 Attend a Victoria's Secret Casting

 Just look at Taylor Hill, Stella Maxwell, Sara Sampalo, Elsa Hosk, and Lily Aldridge.
-These lovely ladies all appeared in one or more Victoria’s Secret fashion shows before being made official Angels.
+These lovely ladies all appeared in one or more Victoria’s Secret fashion shows before becoming official Angels.

 Outperform Hundreds of Hopefuls

 That’s right—perform.
-Victoria’s Secret Angels do much more than making lingerie look fantastic.
+Victoria’s Secret Angels do much more than make lingerie look fantastic.
 They’re brand ambassadors for the company, which means they’re media-savvy celebrities who have to work their personalities just as much as their bodies.
-They have to be spunky, approachable, relatable (a lot of Angels are mothers), and responsible (their contracts are rumored to have a morality clause, which means there’s zero tolerance for all-night antics and showing up late).
+They have to be spunky, approachable, relatable (a lot of Angels are mothers), and responsible.
+Their contracts are even rumored to have a morality clause, which means there’s zero tolerance for all-night antics and showing up late.
 What’s more, they have to document their healthy and active lifestyles on social media.
 If you want to make it through the first casting, you need to bring your A-game.